 1. Take Inventory Of Your Hardware And Applications

 Discover devices across the network by running an inventory scan.
 Assess hardware and software readiness.
-You should identify machines that need replacement and evaluate software for its necessity.
+You should identify machines that need replacement and evaluate the software for its necessity.

 2. Begin With business-Critical applications